Kiuwan logo

 • White Box (SAST) testing has an 86 percent probability of detecting client-side vulnerabilities and a near certainty of detecting server-side vulnerabilities.

-Scanning and testing small applications are usually straight forward and don’t require a lot of flexibility from the security methods.
+Scanning and testing small applications are usually straightforward and don’t require much flexibility from the security methods.
 However, today’s major applications usually involve thousands or even millions of lines of code.
 These projects could require tens or even hundreds of developer teams to build them.
-The problem with these large projects is that they generate huge numbers of errors.
-Any organization which uses inaccurate or inadequate security tools will have to hire personnel to mop up the errors.
+The problem with these large projects is that they generate errors.
+Any organization that uses inaccurate or inadequate security tools must hire personnel to mop up the errors.

 In This Article: